July 22, 2021 *update*

 So what if I have to go into quarantine or self-isolation?

-You’re moving to a new province during the pandemic.
-Canadian provinces and territories may have a 14-day self-isolation/quarantine ruling in place for travelers.
-Some provinces are much stricter than others, so check your new provincial rules.
+You may be moving to an area that has a 14-day self-isolation/quarantine ruling in place for travelers.
+It is important that you check your new location's rules.
 It is likely that your shipment will arrive in your new city before you are out of isolation/quarantine.
 There are options that you need to discuss with the moving company you booked your move with:

 Assigning someone (who is not in mandatory isolation) to receive your shipment on your behalf.